Need assistance in choosing the right insurance plan?

 3. Understating Taxes Penalty: If taxes are understated related to undisclosed foreign financial assets, a 40% penalty on the understated tax may be applied.

-In cases related to specific foreign financial assets, the limitations can extend under certain circumstances:
+In cases related to specific foreign financial assets, the limitations can be extended under certain circumstances:

 1. Income Over USD 5,000: If there is income over USD 5,000 from a specified foreign financial asset that is not reported, the statute of limitations is extended to six years after the entity files its return.